Spring course offerings

 Special Notice and Prices!

-· Cancellation Policy - A full refund will be given up to 1 week prior to the start date of the your class.
-Cancellations after the cut off date will be charged $30 per class day (example: 3-day class = $90 fee).
+· Cancellation Policy - A full refund will be given up to 1 week prior to the start date of your class.
+Cancellations after the cutoff date will be charged $30 per class day (example: 3-day class = $90 fee).
 No refunds will be given for “No Shows”.
-Please contact the Coordinator for substitutions.
+Please contact the coordinator for substitutions.
 All Cancellations must be made by email request to [email protected].

 Course Schedule Below